Project cooperationUpdated on 30 September 2024

 About

-My research is devoted to understanding the impact of amplitude modulation of small scales by large-scale motion for a wide range of Reynolds numbers.
-Acquired knowledge has recently been used to develop a novel passive flow separation control method with a high Reynolds number (Rec>10 million).
+The research is devoted to understanding the impact of amplitude modulation of small scales by large-scale motion for a wide range of Reynolds numbers.
+Acquired knowledge has recently been used to develop a novel passive flow separation control method with a high Reynolds number (Rec>10 million) that can be used forr the longest offshore wind turbine blades.

 Preventing the flow separation increases lift force generated by the blade and thus efficiency of the power produced by the turbine.